Reporter describes an astounding amount of military hardware going in to help Ukraine

 Interview highlights

-On President Zelenskyy going from being thin-skinned about online criticism to becoming a courageous war-time leader
+On Zelenskyy going from being thin-skinned about online criticism to becoming a courageous wartime leader

 I got to know him throughout his tenure as president.
 There wasn't a lot to suggest that he would step up in the way he has, that he would step into the shoes of a Winston Churchill, or something like that he's often been compared to in the past month.
 He did struggle with criticism.
 For all of his career, he was a beloved comedian.
 He was used to applause.
 Everyone liked him.
 Everywhere he went, people wanted his autograph.
 And then suddenly in the presidency, after the initial sheen of that enormous victory wore off a little bit and he was faced with the task of governing and trying to seek peace with Russia on terms that would not be humiliating to Ukraine, the honeymoon period was not long and people began to very harshly criticize him.
 His approval ratings dropped from upwards of 70% to down to 20% in some polls. ...

-On Russian opposition leader, Alexei Navalny, who survived a military-grade poisoning and was recently given an additional sentence of 9 years in a maximum security penal colony in Russia
+On Russian opposition leader Alexei Navalny, who survived a military-grade poisoning and was recently given an additional sentence of nine years in a maximum-security penal colony in Russia

 On Zelenskyy shutting down Russian propaganda TV channels in Ukraine that were run by media oligarch Viktor Medvedchuk